nikkh/Horus/help.md

 `https://app-func.azurewebsites.net/api/HttpTrainRequest?code="your function code"`

 This will post a message onto the training-requests queue and cause a model to be trained based on the traaining assets in your training stroage account.
-Once the model is successfully trained, a record is kept as control data in the application Sql DB and this newly trained model will be used for all subsequent document processing / recognition  for this document type (unless the model is retrained using a snother similr request).
+Once the model is successfully trained, a record is kept as control data in the application Sql DB and this newly trained model will be used for all subsequent document processing / recognition  for this document type (unless the model is retrained using another similar request).

 ## Submit some 'Previously Unseen' documents

-Once your model has been trained for a particular document format, then you are ready to process some previously unseen document.
-This have not been used as part of the training cycle and can now be recognized and processed automatically.
+Once your model has been trained for a particular document format, then you are ready to process some previously unseen documents.
+These documents have not been used as part of the training cycle and can now be recognized and processed automatically, ven though they have never been seen before.  ___This is the eseence of the value of Forms Recognizer___.
+You train a model for each type (format) of document that you recieve, and then all future documents of that type can be recognised automatically.

+Let's get going.
+You will remember from the description of resources that there is a stagin storage account automatically created by the deployment.